AaronZhenger/MoSimBuilder/README.md

   - Implement external cad models directly into the ecosystem
   - improve the sandbox tools available
   - Implement DT V4 :).
+  - New gamePiece System
+  - scoring
+  - field creation tools

 ## Beta 2 Plans
   - Rewrite much of the rewrite with better base tooling
-  - implement a new game piece system
   - Top Down Event based input for no Code Solution

-## Beta 3 Plans
-  - scoring
-  - field creation tools

 ## Pre Release 1 plans
 - Ship as an actual .exe game with the ability to share robots and fields
 ## Pre Release 2 Plans
 - Robot Rules
-- Game Piece Animations
-- custom parts
-- Motor Approximation